22 Best Places To Visit Outside London For Day Trips

 Discover trendy stores from local designers, hip coffee shops, and typical Belgian brown pubs and vintage stores.
 Brussels Beer Project is a Belgian Brewery located in this part of the city that you can visit from Thursday to Sunday.

-On top of that, don’t forget to try other typical Belgium delicacies like chocolate and Belgian waffles!
+TIP: Don’t forget to try other typical Belgian delicacies like chocolate and Belgian waffles!

 The fastest and easiest way to travel to Brussels from London is by train.
 The journey takes just 2 hours on the Eurostar train from London’s St Pancras Station.
 Compare train prices and availability on Trainline and Omio.